Energy company reviews

-Customers are still enthusiastic about Ovo but, this year and last year, it’s no longer the top-rated supplier.
+Customers are still enthusiastic about Ovo, but it’s no longer the top-rated supplier.

-Customers switch to Ovo Energy for lower prices, because it’s recommended by energy experts, to get better customer service, and for its good reputation, according to our analysis of Which? energy customers satisfaction survey data.
-In fact, 40% of its customers said its good reputation was one of the top reasons for choosing it – far higher than the 31% average across suppliers.
+Customers switch to Ovo Energy primarily for lower prices, but also for its good reputation, according to our analysis of Which? energy customer satisfaction survey data.
+In fact, 44% of its customers said its good reputation was one of the top reasons for choosing it – far higher than the 31% average across suppliers.

 In our most recent energy customer service investigation, Ovo Energy was slightly slower than the average of 4mins and 24secs to answer the phone.

-Ovo took 6mins and 7secs to put us through to a human on average.
-But it was far quicker than the slowest firm which took more than 21minutes on average.
+Ovo took 6mins and 7secs to put us through to a human, on average.
+But it was far quicker than the slowest firm which took more than 21mins, on average.

-Pros: Pays interest on accounts which are in credit, good online customer service
+Pros: Pays interest on accounts which are in credit, solves almost all complaints within eight weeks

 Ovo Energy electricity sources